image-rs/image-dds/README.md

-# DDS Decoder
+# DDS De/Encoder

-A DDS decoder focused on speed and correctness, while supporting as many DDS formats as possible.
+A DDS decoder and encoder focused on speed and correctness, while supporting as many DDS formats as possible.

 DDSD is written in 100% safe Rust.